UCLA Taser incident: Officers

 Terrence Duren, a former Marine and 18-year veteran of the UCLA Police Department, tasered Tabatabainejad multiple times.
 Duren had been the subject of other use-of-force complaints and had been previously recommended for dismissal.
 In an October 2003 incident, Duren shot and wounded a homeless man in a university building, a case that went to trial.
 In May 1990, Duren was accused of using his nightstick to choke Kente S. Scott, who was idling in front of a fraternity late on a Saturday night.
 Scott sued, and the university moved to have Duren removed from the force but later gave him a 90-day suspension.
 Duren stated that all of the past allegations against him regarding police misconduct and use of excessive force were investigated by the UCPD and proven false.
-(The homeless man was convicted of assaulting an officer.)
 Prior to the UCLA Taser Incident, several grassroots campaigns between 2002-2006 were undertaken by UCLA students to educate the student body in regard to Duren's history of excessive force.
 The campaigns were initiated by distinct parties in response to Duren's aggressive behavior for pedestrian citations.
 Prior to joining the UCPD in the late 1980s, Duren was fired from the Long Beach Police Department due to "poor report-writing skills and geographical knowledge."
-Following the Tasering incident, Duren remained on active duty.
+Following the tasering incident, Duren remained on active duty.
 Duren was named 2001 UCLA Officer of the Year by the University of California Police Department.
 Also on the scene were Officers Alexis Bicomong, Kevin Kilgore, and Andrew Ikeda.